After the publication of the British “White Paper” in May 1939, which limited

 ma’apilim were detained in a temporary tent camp adjacent to the Atlit Camp; they remained there until those arrested in the Black Saturday were released or transferred out of the Atlit Camp,

 thus “making room” for them).
 Click here for Yehuda Ben-tzur's story of that

 shelter for the absorption of new immigrants and served as such until 1970.
 In

-and Settlements – a government agency - took upon itself to reconstruct the neglected site and the
+government agency) took upon itself to reconstruct the neglected site and the

 of the old buildings, such as the decontamination building and several of the

 appear as it had been when in use.
-There is also a light and sound program and a computer game, etc. There is also a library there on the
+There is a library there dedicated to the

-subject of illegal immigration for those interested in delving into the subject and for school children.
+subject of Aliya Bet.
 Special mention should be made of computerized database

 can visit the camp and tour it on his/her own or join a guided tour.